The Scrappy FAQ

 3. Who are the other characters in the cartoons?

-Well, there’s his little brother, Oopy, his girlfriend Margy, and his dog, Yippy.
-And some later cartoons involve a Petey Parrot, whom the Etcheverry/Friedwald Scrappy filmography deems as possibly the most irritating cartoon character of all time.
+Well, there’s his little brother, Oopy (originally Vontzy), his girlfriend Margy (often misspelled Margie), and his dog, Yippy (occasonally known as Woofus).
+And some later cartoons involve a Petey Parrot, whom the Etcheverry/Friedwald Scrappy filmography deems as possibly the most irritating cartoon character of all time, and a girl named Brat.
 That’s pretty much it.

 4. What’s with the inconsistent naming?

 The Mintz Studio had a casual approach to its characters’ monikers.
 As far as we know, Scrappy was always called Scrappy, and Yippy was always Yippy.
-But Oopy was sometimes Oopie, Poopsie, or (in early cartoons) Vonzey (let us know, by the way, if you’re aware of a definitive spelling of this final name).
+But Oopy was sometimes Oopie or Poopsie, and was originally dubbed Vontzy, after the Yiddish word for bedbug.
 Margy was sometimes spelled Margie, and in some cartoons, Scrappy’s girlfriend is named Heidi.
 None of this is all that surprising, given that the studio could barely make the characters look the same from scene to scene.

 We’re even inconsistent about the spellings on this site–in part because our articles come from disparate sources–but that seems in keeping with the spirit of Scrappy.